White House Fence Restoration and Sidewalk Closure

 Traveling from the WEST (via I-66)

-The closest Metrorail stations to the White House are Federal Triangle (blue and orange lines) and Metro Center (red, blue and orange lines).
+The closest Metrorail stations to the White House are Federal Triangle (blue, orange, and silver lines) and Metro Center (red, blue, orange, and silver lines).
 Because on-street parking is limited, we strongly encourage the use of public transportation.

 The Ronald Reagan Building and International Trade Center, located a block away from the White House Visitor Center, has an underground parking garage.
 Access is available via 13½ Street (off Pennsylvania Avenue) and via two entrances on 14th Street from 5 am until 2 am.
 Rates vary from $10 for one hour up to $23 for all day.
 Please note that all visitors and vehicles are screened upon entry.